therealtmmy/My-DIgital-Curriculum-Vitae/README.md

 # Hey there, welcome!
-This is a my Digital Curriculum Vitae.
+This is my Digital Curriculum Vitae.